MicrosoftDocs/learn/learn-pr/advocates/custom-vision-classify-bird-species/includes/1-introduction.md

 - Get an introduction to Custom Vision.
 - Get an introduction to machine learning.
-- Learn how to use prebuilt ML models in Azure Cognitive Services.
+- Learn how to use prebuilt machine learning models in Azure Cognitive Services.
 - Learn how to use the Custom Vision service in Azure.
 - Build a custom machine learning model.
 - Deploy the model created by using Custom Vision.